PhilipvEgmond/Makeathon/README.md

 # View Your AR Model

-This repository contains a platform for you to view your 3D models in AR on your phone without any coding required.
+This repository contains a platform for you to view your 3D models in AR on your phone without any coding.
 To upload, an account is required, so create one if you don't have one already.

 ## Your 3D Model